Book Summary of The Black Swan: The Impact of the Highly Improbable by Nassim Nicholas Taleb

 We should study all the individuals who ventured into a particular enterprise.
 We often underrate or completely discount silent evidence.
 However, we would benefit by overcoming our biases.

-StoryShot #4: People Create Stories about Why Black Swans Happened, Which Covers Up How Unexpected They Were
+StoryShot #4: People Create Stories about Why The Black Swans Happened, Which Covers Up How Unexpected They Were

 We are quick to offer cause-and-effect explanations when extreme events occur.
 Our love for stories makes us simplify events at the expense of critical details.
 The narrative fallacy creates a perfectly logical world in our minds where fate is non-existent.